Numair-Majid123/RealTimeNotification/README.md

 - **Ruby version:** 3.3.0
 - **Rails version:** 7.1.2

+## Twilio Signup

+Visit the Twilio website and sign up for a new account.
+- Get Your Twilio API Credentials:
+After signing up, navigate to the Twilio Console and obtain your Account SID and Auth Token from the dashboard.

+- Get a Twilio Phone Number:
+In the Twilio Console, go to the Phone Numbers section.
+Purchase a new phone number that will be used as the sender for your SMS notifications.

 ## Environment Variables

 Before running the application, make sure to set the following environment variables in your `.env` file: